Advertisement

 Hematomas can occur anywhere in the body and typically cause swelling and pain.
 Superficial hematomas, those that occur in the skin or soft tissue, can be treated with the R.I.C.E. method for the first 48 hours.
 According to White, heat can be applied after the first two days to soothe pain.

 When to seek help: Not all hematomas can be treated at home.
-Hematomas in the skull, brain, nose, ear and muscle tissue should be cared for by a healthcare provider.
-Hematomas that cause significant pain, are on the head or over a joint, or even in the nailbed may need to be monitored (and potentially treated) by a healthcare provider.
+Hematomas in the skull, brain, nose, ear, or muscle tissue should be cared for by an HCP.
+Hematomas that cause significant pain, are on the head or over a joint, or even in the nailbed, may need to be monitored (and potentially treated) by an HCP.

 5 / 9